 The product, dubbed “syngas” for synthesis gas, consists of hydrogen, carbon monoxide and at times carbon dioxide.
 Concentrated solar energy is used to add heat to the thermo-chemical process that yields partially synthetic natural gas.
 Although still containing harmful atmospheric contaminants that contribute to global warming, this process makes the overall production of natural gas more efficient without contributing to the carbon footprint.

 “About four feet long and two feet wide, the device contains a chemical reactor and several heat exchangers.
 The reactor has narrow channels that are as wide as six dimes stacked on top of each other.
 Concentrated sunlight heats up the natural gas flowing through the reactor’s channels, which hold a catalyst that helps turn natural gas into syngas.”

 The solar technology used in this application is not new.
 The system uses parabolic mirrors to concentrate the sun’s thermal energy onto a catalyst that transfers heat into the power plant.
 A power plant in the pacific northwest will begin testing the technology this summer with expected promising results.

 Power plants that use this technology could be considered hybrid fuel power plants, opening a door to a whole new type of energy generation.
 Who knows, as technology evolves, solar energy could make up a more significant portion of the energy (and non-existent emissions) of electricity generated from natural gas.

-Cyrus Patten is a human services administrator and consultant in Burlington, Vermont.
+Dusty is a social scientist and consultant in Vermont.

 Image credit Pacific Northwest National Laboratory, courtesy flickr